Water supply and restrictions

 Both Darlington Point and Coleambally townships are supplied with reticulated water for indoor and outdoor use.

-The Jerilderie township is supplied with raw water for outside and garden use, as well as metered filtered water for use within the house.
+The Jerilderie township is supplied with raw water for outside and garden use and metered filtered water for use within the house.

 Water saving tips

-We all need to look for ways to save water in and around our homes and gardens whenever possible.
+We all must look for ways to save water in and around our homes and gardens whenever possible.

 Easy ways to save water in your home